0xd34df00d/you-dont-know-cpp/README.md

      Besides the obvious difference in handling of explicit vs nonexplicit default constructors, consider `std::mutex` and C++14 vs C++17.
    </details>

-1. Is this code valid?
+1. Which of the declarations in `main` are valid?
    ```c++
    struct Foo
    {